Virginia Woolf: Work

-Woolf is considered to be one of the more important 20th century novelists.
+Woolf is considered to be one of the most important 20th-century novelists.
 A modernist, she was one of the pioneers of using stream of consciousness as a narrative device, alongside contemporaries such as Marcel Proust, Dorothy Richardson and James Joyce.
-Woolf's reputation was at its greatest during the 1930s, but declined considerably following World War II.
+Woolf's reputation was at its greatest during the 1930s, but declined considerably following the Second World War.
 The growth of feminist criticism in the 1970s helped re-establish her reputation.

 Virginia submitted her first article in 1890, to a competition in Tit-Bits.
-Although it was rejected, this shipboard romance by the 8-year-old would presage her first novel 25 years later, as would contributions to the Hyde Park News, such as the model letter "to show young people the right way to express what is in their hearts", a subtle commentary on her mother's legendary matchmaking.
+Although it was rejected, this shipboard romance by the eight-year-old would presage her first novel 25 years later, as would contributions to the Hyde Park News, such as the model letter "to show young people the right way to express what is in their hearts", a subtle commentary on her mother's legendary matchmaking.
 She transitioned from juvenilia to professional journalism in 1904 at the age of 22.
-Violet Dickinson introduced her to Mrs. Lyttelton, the editor of the Women's Supplement of The Guardian, a Church of England newspaper.
-Invited to submit a 1,500-word article, Virginia sent Lyttelton a review of W.D.
-Howells' The Son of Royal Langbirth and an essay about her visit to Haworth that year, Haworth, November 1904.
+Violet Dickinson introduced her to Kathleen Lyttelton, the editor of the Women's Supplement of The Guardian, a Church of England newspaper.
+Invited to submit a 1,500-word article, Virginia sent Lyttelton a review of William Dean Howells' The Son of Royal Langbirth and an essay about her visit to Haworth that year, Haworth, November 1904.
 The review was published anonymously on 4 December, and the essay on the 21st.
-In 1905, Woolf began writing for The Times Literary Supplement.
+In 1905, Woolf began writing for The Times Literary Supplement (TLS); in 2019, the TLS would publish a collection of her essays entitled Genius and Ink: Virginia Woolf on How to Read, which originally appeared anonymously, as did all their reviews.